How to promote your work through social media

 Tumblr is a microblogging tool that allows you to publish short posts containing images, text, audio or video that are shorter than traditional blog posts but longer than Twitter updates.
 Its high-resolution photo feature makes it a good bet for would-be photographers.

-Medium is the new blogging site on the block launched by the creators of Blogger and Twitter.
+Medium is a blogging site launched by the creators of Blogger and Twitter.
 It has a story-telling feel that focuses on long-form writing.
 Its simplistic content editor strips away the usual clutter found on blogging sites.

 What to put on your blog